kristoff-it/zine-ssg.io/content/docs/supermd/index.md

 #### Roadmap
 Compared to other parts of Zine, SuperMD is very new and many parts of it are still in their first design iteration.
-The name and general similarity to Markdown are set in stone for SuperMD, but actual CommonMark adherence is not guaranteed.
+The general similarity to Markdown is set in stone for SuperMD, but actual CommonMark adherence is not guaranteed.

 All other file formats in Zine have a parser written from scratch, except